ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 Combining your environment cookbook and your application build (or application assembly build) will allow you to promote and deploy your application binaries and configuration files together.
-This is important as you do not want these two things to diverge e.g. applying the wrong version of configuration file to the wrong version of application in production.
+This is important as you do not want these two things to diverge i.e. applying the wrong version of configuration files to the wrong version of application in production due to manual human intervention.

-An example structure for a Maven project:
+An example structure of a Maven project that contains an environment cookbook:

 ```
 src/